Mayoral elections in Chicago: Current election laws

 Mayoral candidates must be a registered voter who has resided in the City of Chicago for at least one year before the date of the election.

 Individuals will be barred from taking office if, at the time required for them to take the oath of office, they are in arrears in the payment of tax or other indebtedness due to the City of Chicago.
 They will also be unable to take office if they have been convicted in any United States court of any infamous crime, bribery, perjury, or other felony.

 A term of office lasts four years, from the third Monday in May until a successor is elected and qualified to assume office.

 In order to be included on the ballot candidates must submit 12,500 valid signatures.
 Signatures cannot be collected more than four months in advance of the submission of a candidate's petition.
 Individuals are not permitted to sign multiple candidates' petitions, they may sign only a single mayoral candidate's petition.

 Any candidate may have their petition challenged.
-Those candidates with properly-filed challenges against their petitions will have their candidature subjected to hearings and procedures which will to assess the validity of their petitions.
+Those candidates with properly filed challenges against their petitions will have their candidature subjected to hearings and procedures which will to assess the validity of their petitions.

 If any candidate fails to file a statement of economic interests within five days of having their petition certified, then their certification will be revoked.

 Write-in candidates must file a notarized declaration of intent to be a write-in candidate by a deadline.
 An extended deadline to do this is allotted to candidates whose petitions were rejected after this deadline due to the outcome of a challenge.

 The order in which the candidates are listed on ballots is determined by the order in which their petitions were received (with those received earlier listed first and those received later being listed last).
 Lotteries are held to resolve instances in which petitions which were received simultaneously.
 The ballots of all candidates who were waiting in line to submit their petitions at 9:00 a.m. on the first day for petition filing will be deemed as having simultaneously filed at 9:00 a.m.
 They will be the first candidates listed, with a lottery being held to determine their order.
 Similarly, all candidates that filed within the last hour of the filing deadline will be deemed to have filed simultaneously.
 They will be the last candidates listed, and a lottery will be held to determine their order.

 Candidates

 Demographics

-All but two of the individuals that have been elected mayor of Chicago have been Caucasian (the exceptions being African-American mayors Harold Washington and Lori Lightfoot).
+All but three of the individuals that have been elected mayor of Chicago have been Caucasian (the exceptions being African-American mayors Harold Washington, Lori Lightfoot and Brandon Johnson).
 Additionally, all but two of the individuals that have been elected mayor of Chicago have been male (the exceptions being Jane Byrne and Lori Lightfoot).